 Pedestrian accidents are often serious, and they can frustratingly result in a hit-and-run situation.
-According to the ITSMR New York Crash Reporting system, there were 15,451 pedestrian accidents statewide in 2019.
-Nearly 97% of them resulted in an injury, and 283 led to at least one death.
+According to the ITSMR New York Crash Reporting system, there were 15,600 pedestrian injuries due to accidents statewide in 2019.
+286 pedestrian fatalities occurred that year.

 When you are struck as a pedestrian, it is critical to report the accident and seek medical attention as soon as possible.
 You should also document the accident to the best of your ability.
 A Long Island pedestrian accident lawyer can assist you with your case and help you seek the maximum compensation available for your medical costs and other losses.